TatianaBelova333/SKYPRO_ToDoList/README.md

 5. Searching for the objective by its name.
 6. Filtering objectives by their status, category, priority, year, etc.
-7. Exporting data as csv/json.
-8. Adding notes for the objective.
+7. Adding notes for the objective.
-9. All the above functions must be realised in the mobile application.
+8.
 ___
 ### Requirements & Compatibility
 ___